 Year 7 All lessons start off being practical focusing on African Drumming.
 This then leads into an elements of music focus through the medium of colour.
 Pupils are all given a base level of skill on the keyboard through melody writing and also learn how to play the ukulele through a band orientated Musical Futures project.
 We also explore the voice through a topic on Musicals.
 Students are also introduced to Sibelius 8 whilst teaching traditional notation.

 Year 8 Building on the knowledge gained in year 7, we begin looking at chord sequences and tonality a Blues project.
 This also introduces GarageBand software and sequencing.
-We then go on to look at Samba and the art of writing Parodies.
+We then go on to look at Minimalism and Variations.
 We then finish off the year with a Musical Futures unit where students are introduced to guitar, bass, drum kit before then becoming bands to put together a familiar pop song.

-Year 9 With the skills, knowledge and understanding gained from the first two years of the course, students investigate how music is used in modern media in the Film Project, before applying this understanding and composing their own film music to a chosen scene.
-All lessons run in a carousel in Year 9 offering the opportunity for students to experience a GCSE intensity to the curriculum.
-It means there are 3 projects run throughout the year, 3 lessons a week.
-These develop understanding and ensemble skills through Popular Music and also Reggae.
+Year 9 With the skills, knowledge and understanding gained from the first two years of the course, we recap and develop keyboard skills musical theory to underpin GCSE.
+Then students investigate how music is used in modern media in the Film Project, before applying this understanding and composing their own film music to a chosen scene.
+The two further projects focus on Reggae and Popular Music.
+If time allows we then have fun exploring the art of Parodies.

 Key Stage 4 Music

 The GCSE course continues to develop the students’ skills and understanding as a musician.
-There are three main areas of study:
+There are four main areas of study:

 The overall aims of the course are to: